tomooda/ViennaTalk/README.md

 # ViennaTalk-doc
+Documentation for ViennaTalk
+---

-Documentation for ViennaTalk, a Smalltalk library to handle VDM-SL specifications
+ViennaTalk is a Smalltalk library to handle VDM-SL specifications.

 Platform
 ---